 Many of the above points are also applicable to your strategy as a landlord to appeal to new tenants and minimise the risk of a void period.
 If your property has a garden and you’re aware that the current tenants are not particularly green-fingered it might be a worthwhile investment to employ a gardener to tidy up the garden.

-If you’re due to be letting your property in Chiswick this summer our W4 lettings team would be delighted to discuss your plans and share their knowledge in order to secure future tenants.
+If you’re due to be letting your property in the summer our West London lettings team would be delighted to discuss your plans and share their knowledge in order to secure future tenants.

-Selling a house in the summer – a good thing?
+Selling a home in the summer – a good thing?

 There might have previously been the connotation that selling a house in the summer was not a good idea as people typically disappear off on holiday or have the children home for school so might not have the time to focus on finding a home, historically many would put their search on pause – this is no longer the case for the majority.